Personnel Leasing in Eastern Europe

 What is personnel leasing?
 What are the advantages of temporary work in Eastern Europe?

-At its core, personnel leasing in Eastern Europe is a form of outsourcing in which companies from Germany hire workers Eastern European countries employ people instead of residents of their own country.
+At its core, personnel leasing from Eastern Europe is a form of outsourcing in which companies from Germany hire workers from Eastern European countries instead of employing residents of their own country.

 • The workers from Eastern Europe are often much cheaper than their German colleagues